Ian Rush

 Ian James Rush (born 20 October 1961) is a Welsh former professional footballer who played as a forward.
-He is regarded as one of the best strikers of all time and one of the best Welsh players in the history of the sport.
-At club level Rush played for Liverpool from 1980 to 1987 and 1988–1996.
-Additionally, he is the club's all-time leading goalscorer, having scored a total of 346 goals in all competitions at the club.
-He also holds the records for being the highest goalscorer in the history of the EFL Cup and the finals of the FA Cup.
-At international level, Rush made 73 appearances for the Wales national football team and remained the record goalscorer with 28 goals between 1980 and 1996, until the record was broken by Gareth Bale in 2018.
+He is regarded as one of the greatest strikers of all time and one of the greatest Welsh players ever.
+Rush played for Liverpool from 1980 to 1987 and 1988 to 1996.
+He is the club's all-time leading goalscorer, having scored 346 goals in all competitions.
+He also holds the records for being the highest goalscorer in the history of the EFL Cup and in FA Cup finals.
+At international level, Rush made 73 appearances for Wales and remained their record goalscorer with 28 goals, until 2018.

-Regarded as one of Liverpool's greatest ever players, Rush came 3rd among Liverpool players in an official Liverpool fan poll, 100 Players Who Shook The Kop.
-He also had short spells with Chester (later Chester City), Juventus, Leeds United, Newcastle United, Sheffield United, Wrexham and Sydney Olympic.
+Known for his speed and clinical finishing, Rush is regarded as one of Liverpool's greatest ever players.
+In 2006 he came 3rd among Liverpool players in an official Liverpool fan poll, 100 Players Who Shook The Kop.
+Ranked the club's 3rd greatest player in another official poll in 2026, his defensive work from the front was also singled out, with the club stating "he was a relentless pressing machine all rolled into one iconic forward."

+At Liverpool he won five English league championships, three FA Cups, five League Cups and two European Cups.
+He was also the PFA Players' Player of the Year, the FWA Footballer of the Year and received the European Golden Boot in 1984.
+Rush also had short spells with Chester, Juventus, Leeds United, Newcastle United, Sheffield United, Wrexham and Sydney Olympic.
 Since retiring as a player in 2000, Rush has had a stint as manager of Chester City (2004–05), and has worked as a television football pundit.

 Club career

 Early life and career

 Born in St Asaph, Denbighshire, Rush's reputation was enhanced by scoring for Chester (later Chester City) in a 2–0 FA Cup third round win away to Second Division team Newcastle United in January 1980, with Chester equalling their best run by reaching the last 16 where they narrowly lost to Ipswich Town.
-His last game for Chester was a 2–1 win over Southend United at Sealand Road on 26 April 1980 in which he did not score.
+His last game for Chester was a 2–1 win over Southend United at Sealand Road on 26 April 1980.

 Despite interest from Manchester United, and in spite of Rush being a boyhood Everton fan, Liverpool won the race to sign the 19-year-old in April 1980, though he had to remain at Chester until the end of the season as the transfer deadline (27 March 1980) had passed.
 Recommended by chief scout Geoff Twentyman, Liverpool paid a record fee for a teenager of £300,000.
 It remained Chester's record sale until they went bankrupt in March 2010.
 Rush was managed throughout his time at Chester by Alan Oakes, although much of the credit for his development is given to youth manager Cliff Sear.
 Nearly 20 years later, Rush and Sear worked together on the coaching staff at Wrexham.